Skip to main content

 Frequently Asked Questions

-At the end of every term (in May, August, and December/January), the Academic Services Office will review Artificial Intelligence major students who have completed their foundational coursework.
-Those students who meet the requirements for Advanced Standing (see above) will be notified via email.
+At the end of every term (in May, August, and December/January), the Academic Services Office will review Computer Science major students who have completed their foundational coursework.
+Those students who meet the requirements for Advanced Standing (see above) will be awarded advanced standing.
+Those students who do not will be notified and dropped from their registered classes which required advanced standing.
+Those students should consult their academic advisors for next steps and plan to complete this process again the in the following semester(s).

 CSC courses may be attempted twice.